Toxxxu/test-backend/README.md

 ## Description

+Write `git clone git@github.com:Toxxxu/test-backend.git` in your terminal in the exact folder where you want to close the project.

 How does this app works?
 Before you run an application please go to https://www.mongodb.com/ and create free database then create file
 `.env` and add the database like in file `.env.example` or use command `cp .env.example .env` to create new .env file and paste the database link there.